Discarded traffic monitoring in FastNetMon Advanced

 • IPFIX

-Unfortunately, this capability is very vendor specific and your vendor may not implement it at all or may implement it some non RFC compliant way.
+Unfortunately, this capability is very vendor-specific and your vendor may not implement it at all or may implement it in a non-RFC-compliant way.

-For Juniper MX routers you need to enable special flags on router side which was added in JunOS OS 15.1F7 and still in use.
-We did review for JunOS 22.2R3 and this option is still available.
+For Juniper MX routers, you need to enable special flags on the router side, which were added in JunOS OS 15.1F7 and are still in use.
+We did a review for JunOS 22.2R3, and this option is still available.

 Example configuration change: